-All staff will receive appropriate safeguarding and child protection training at least once per year the start of every year to provide them with the relevant skills and knowledge to safeguard children effectively.
-In addition staff members will receive safeguarding and child protection updates, as required.
+All staff will receive appropriate safeguarding and child protection training at least once per year, during the Autumn term, to provide them with the relevant skills and knowledge to safeguard children effectively.
+In addition, staff members will receive safeguarding and child protection updates, as required.

-Staff will take part in annual refresher sessions so that everyone is ware of the guidelines and procedures within this policy, KCSiE and the Meldcode and any other relevant updates.
-Outside providers who work within the school (Peripatetic music teachers, club providers and enrichment providers) will also be counted as staff in the training cycle and will be provided with induction training and update training at a minimum of every two years.
+Staff will take part in annual refresher sessions so that everyone is aware of the guidelines and procedures within this policy, KCSiE and the Meldcode and any other relevant updates.
+Outside providers who work within the School (peripatetic music teachers, club providers and enrichment providers, Majest staff) will also be counted as staff in the training cycle and will be provided with induction training and update training at a minimum of every two years.

-The school's induction scheme for new members of staff includes information about the Child Protection Policy, The Safeguarding Policy, The Behaviour Policy, The Staff Code of Conduct and the Attendance Policy.
+The School's induction scheme for new members of staff includes information about the Child Protection Policy, The Safeguarding Policy, The Behaviour Policy, The Staff Code of Conduct and the Attendance Policy.

 Specific training to cover an emerging need or crisis will also be given.

-All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school’s safeguarding regime and that such concerns will be taken seriously by the Management Team.
+All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the School’s safeguarding regime and understand that such concerns will be taken seriously by the Management Team.

 4. Flow chart of actions

 5. The step plan within the Dutch Meld code (reporting practice)